vvaleriu/saas_boilerplate/README.md

-# saas_boilerplate
+# saas_template

-This will install and setup a boilerplate for a small Saas with this stack:
+This will install and setup a template for a small Saas with this stack:
 Backend: supabase
 Front: Sveltekit, TailwindCss, DaisyUI